 Cut about 4-5 pieces of butcher's twine and tie the twine around the steak.
 I used one extra long one to tie from end to end because I simmered it on top of the stove and I didn't want anything to fall out.

-Sear the steak on all sides in a large hot pan, until all sides are nicely browned.
+Heat up a bit of oil in a large skillet.
+Sear the steak on all sides, until all sides are nicely browned.

 Place the steak in a large pot.